Bvngee/bvngee.com/src/content/blog/external-monitor-brightness-linux.md

 [ddcci-driver-linux](https://gitlab.com/ddcci-driver-linux/ddcci-driver-linux)
 kernel module does!

-Upon proper installation of the ddcci-driver-linux kernel module, one will find `/sys/class/backlight/ddcci{n}` directories for each capable external monitor.
+After properly installing the ddcci-driver-linux kernel module, `/sys/class/backlight/ddcci{n}` directories will be created for each capable external monitor.
 Now any backlight program will work with them!

 ## Nvidia sucks